dbazile/jenkins-python-plugin/README.md

 ## Reporting issues

-Compiling Python, though in the writing of this plugin I've done almost 100 times now, is something that is new to me.
-If you run into a problem, please file an issue.
+Compiling Python from source (though in the writing of this plugin I've done almost 1000 times over now) is something that is completely new to me.
+If you run into a problem, it's likely due to some misconfiguration in the runtime compilers that I haven't bumped into yet in my testing.

+> TL;DR, please file issues if you run into any.